MicrosoftDocs/architecture-center/docs/framework/security/deploy.md

 Continuous integration (CI) is an automated process where code changes trigger the building and testing of the application.
 Continuous Delivery (CD) is an automated process to build, test, configure, and deploy the application from a build to production environment.

-Those processes allow you to Frapidly address the security concerns without waiting for a longer planning and testing cycle.
+Those processes allow you to rapidly address the security concerns without waiting for a longer planning and testing cycle.

 ## Checklist
 **Have you adopted a secure DevOps approach to ensure security and feature enhancements can be quickly deployed?**